-AG: That’s really cool you’re doing that.
+AG: That’s cool you’re doing that.
 Ok, so let’s discuss a lot of the other characters associated with the Black Lodge.
-How do they fit into your theory and hierarchy of things with Laura as he overlord of the Black Lodge?
+How do they fit into your theory and hierarchy of things with Laura as the overlord of the Black Lodge?

 AG: How does Carrie Page play into things given your hypothesis on Laura?

 JBM: In my mind, Carrie was a tulpa, created to hold Laura’s spirit or essence or whatever you want to call it when she’s ripped out of the timeline.
 That was to remove her from influencing BOB getting back together with Judy and procreate again.
 So she’s ripped out of the timeline and put into this prison of the mind lets call it, just like Laura did with Cooper in the Red Room.
 It’s quite a fitting punishment.
 She now lives this kind of mediocre life as Carrie, and she draws her own demons towards her.
 There’s a dead guy in a chair, and she’s desperate to get out of town.
 She’s not making good decisions just like she didn’t in the other reality.
 So by nature, she’s corrupted and taking her with her spiritual time-bomb inside of her out to where she finally surrendered.
 I always think of that scene in Fire Walk With Me where she’s on the stairwell, and you see her break.
 To me, that’s the moment where the demon takes over.
 What follows from there is a natural progression of that terrible fall from grace.